Rajpreet2206/zero_trust_cybersecurity/strands_agents_sdk_extension/README.md

 A production-grade Go wrapper implementing zero-trust security principles for Python-based Strands Agents SDK with comprehensive cryptographic operations.

+## 18.10.2025 Project Development Report
+We built a production-grade security system in Go that acts as a cryptographic gateway for Python agents.
+The system implements nine integrated security layers: it starts with strong cryptography (Ed25519 and AES-256-GCM), manages agent identities through credential registration and verification, enforces role-based permissions, intercepts and validates every request through middleware, logs all operations for audit trails, limits request rates to prevent abuse, encrypts transport with TLS, detects anomalous behavior through analytics, and uses asynchronous background workers to avoid performance bottlenecks.
+Python agents connect to this wrapper, register with cryptographic credentials, get assigned roles and permissions, prove their identity through digital signatures, and then execute tasks only if authorized—with every operation transparently logged and monitored.
+The system successfully demonstrates zero-trust principles in practice: nothing is trusted by default, every request is verified multiple times, and security decisions are based on cryptographic proof rather than assumptions.
+The implementation is working end-to-end, handling real agent authentication, authorization, and task execution through a protected pipeline.

 ## 📋 Project Status: Step 1 - Foundation Complete ✅

 **Current Capabilities:**